AdguardTeam/AdguardKnowledgeBase/11.vpn/030.adguard-vpn-for-ios/010.features-overview/docs.en.md

 ## Unlimited version

-You can buy a license of AdGuard VPN to get the unlimited version of the App.
+You can purchase a subscription of AdGuard VPN to get the unlimited version of the App.
 In the *Settings* choose *About license* and press the *Manage* button.
 You will be sent to the browser page where you can choose a monthly or a yearly payment plan.

 A subscription allows to have more benefits comparing to a free account: